Hand, Leg Defects, Brachial Plexus surgery, get better insights of each

 If you have been trying to find a renowned facility for any of the above discussed surgeries, TIPS (Tricity Institute of Plastic Surgery) is the right place to go to.
-The faculty of specialists is highly experienced and will guide you most suitably.
+The faculty of specialists are highly experienced and will guide you about most suitably.
 And be assured that all communications between you and us will be kept 100% confidential.